WoosterTech/django-rubble/CONTRIBUTING.md

 2. Push your changes to your forked repository.
 3. Open a pull request from your forked repository to the main repository.
 4. Provide a clear and concise description of your changes in the pull request.

-## License
-This project is licensed under the [License Name].
-By contributing to this project, you agree to abide by the terms of this license.

-If you have any questions or need further assistance, please reach out to [Maintainer Name] at [Maintainer Email].

 ## Submitting a Pull Request